pengelana/VTL/README.md

 10. Arrive in Indonesia (CGK Terminal 3).
 11. **NOTE:** Locate toilet inside CGK T3 Arrival Hall, clear the bladder, there is no toilet after Customs clearance. ⚠️
 12. Follow instruction for Vaccine check, on-arrival COVID-19 PCR, Immigration clearance, baggage pickup, Customs clearance.
-13. Upon arrival, each person will be ask to remove mask again to compare with Passport photo.
+13. Each person will be ask to remove mask again to compare with Passport photo upon arrival.
 14. Look for Hotel assistant and wait around 1.5 - 2.5 hours for **NEGATIVE** COVID-19 PCR result.
 15. Once the COVID-19 PCR result received with **NEGATIVE** result, Hotel transport will send to the Hotel for quarantine.